BeanwareHQ/beantextures/README.md

 https://github.com/user-attachments/assets/1033d1a8-2745-4470-bb34-b10200795a30

+# Compatibility
+Beantextures is only compatible with Blender &ge;4.0.
 # Why Beantextures?

 Well, it automates the actual switch node generation, with the best[^1] approach to 2D image-switching animation (mix nodes)!